-1.1 Inactive License Status
+Rule 1 Inactive License Status

 - A. Inactive status requires that the licensee not engage in the practice of chiropractic within the State of Colorado.
 The inactive licensee shall pay the renewal fee set by the Board.
 Such inactive status shall be noted on the face of the license issued. - B. While on inactive status, the licensee need not complete continuing education requirements.
-However, to reactivate an inactive license, the licensee shall comply with provisions in section 12-20-202, C.R.S. and the following: - 1.
+However, to reactivate an inactive license, the licensee shall comply with provisions in §24-34-102(8), C.R.S.
+(2004) and the following. - 1.
 Any chiropractor whose application for reactivation indicates that they have been in active practice or teaching in another state which has a comparable continuing education requirement shall submit proof of fulfillment of the continuing education requirements of the other state. - 2.
-If the chiropractor has been in active practice or teaching in a state that has no comparable continuing education requirement, the chiropractor shall submit proof of completing fifteen hours of continuing education as defined in Rule 1.8. - C. Any chiropractor whose application for reactivation indicates that they have not been in active practice or teaching during the period of time in which their license has been inactive shall document fifteen hours of continuing education completed within the previous year. - D. Any chiropractor applying for reactivation shall submit proof, in a manner approved by the Board, that a chiropractic license held in any other state or jurisdiction is presently in good standing. - E. Any chiropractor applying for reactivation may be required, at the discretion of the Board, to take the appropriate national examination.
+If the chiropractor has been in active practice or teaching in a state which has no comparable continuing education requirement, the chiropractor shall submit proof of completion of continuing education to be approved by the Colorado Board. - C. Any chiropractor whose application for reactivation indicates that they have not been in active practice or teaching during the period of time in which their license has been inactive shall document 15 hours of continuing education completed within the previous year. - D. Any chiropractor applying for reactivation shall submit proof, in a manner approved by the Board, that a chiropractic license held in any other state or jurisdiction is presently in good standing. - E. Any chiropractor applying for reactivation may be required, at the discretion of the Board, to take the appropriate national examination.

-1.2 Reinstatement of an Expired License
+Rule 2 Reinstatement of an Expired License

-- A. An applicant seeking reinstatement of an expired license shall complete the reinstatement application and pay the reinstatement fee. - B. The Board may deny an applicant for reinstatement upon a finding that the applicant has violated provisions of the Chiropractic Practice Act or rules and regulations. - C. If the license has been expired for more than two years, the applicant will have to establish competency to practice under section 12-20-202(2), C.R.S.

-D. For the purposes of section 12-20-202(2), C.R.S., successful completion of the Special Purposes Chiropractic Examination offered by the National Board of Chiropractic Examiners demonstrates that the applicant has retained the qualifications equivalent to this state's requirements for licensure.
+- A. An applicant seeking reinstatement of an expired license shall complete the reinstatement application and pay the reinstatement fee. - B. The Board may deny an applicant for reinstatement upon a finding that the applicant has violated provisions of the Chiropractic Practice Act or rules and regulations. - C. If the license has been expired for more than two years, the applicant will have to establish competency to practice under §24-34-102(8)(d)(II), C.R.S. - D. For the purposes of §24-34-102(8)(d)(II)(E), C.R.S., successful completion of the Special Purposes Chiropractic Examination offered by the National Board of Chiropractic Examiners demonstrates that the applicant has retained the qualifications equivalent to this state's requirements for licensure.

-1.3 Professional Liability
+Rule 3 Professional Liability